Scarabaeus1031/NEXAH/README.md

 Most simulators only tell you **what will happen**.
 NEXAH shows agents **how to steer** the system toward stability.

+### What makes this different?

+No reward function.
+No predefined objective.

+Agents do not optimize —
+they **discover stability**.

 It works with **any** simulator through a simple adapter layer.

 ### Quick Start (2 minutes)